rsz_199362bc73d551930019b45770c60b76

 Migration of virtual machines to another data center is critical for virtual workload mobility.
 Conversely, virtual machines and their applications can still communicate and be identified on the network, and services can continue to run.

-Stretched VLANs are typically required for this to work.
-VLANs that span multiple physical data centers are called stretched VLANs.
+Stretched VLANs, which span multiple physical data centers, are typically required for this to work.
 A Layer 3 WAN SDN connects locations in multisite data center topologies.
-This is the most straightforward configuration that removes a lot of complex considerations from the environment.
+This is the most straightforward configuration, removing many complex considerations from the environment.

 A native Layer 3 environment requires migrated devices to change their IP addresses to match the addressing scheme at the other site, or all resources on the VLAN subnet must be moved at once.
 This approach severely restricts the ability to move resources from one site to another and does not provide flexibility.